mannd/QTc/README.markdown

     #import <QTc/QTc-Swift.h>

 ## Using the framework
-### Static functions
 QTc functions are labeled based on the proposed standard nomenclatue of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
-Thus, for example, Bazett’s QTc formulat is QTcBZT and the Framingham formula is QTcFRM.
-All QTc formulas are static functions and can be called like this:
+Use the enum Formula to select the QTc function:

+	public enum Formula {
+		case qtcBzt  // Bazett
+		case qtcFrd  // Fridericia
+		case qtcFrm  // Framingham
+		case qtcHdg  // Hodges
+		case qtcRtha // Rautaharju (2014)a
+		case qtcMyd  // Mayeda
+		case qtcArr  // Arrowood
+		// more coming
+	}

+Generate a qtcCalculator class using the static function QTc.qtcCalculator(formula: Formula) as shown below.

+	let qtcBztCalculator = QTc.qtcCalculator(formula: .qtcBzt) // Swift

+	QTcCalculator qtcBztCalculator = [QTc qtcCalculatorWithFormula: Formula.qtcBzt]; // Objective C

+Then use the calculator to calculate the QTc:

-    let qtc = QTc.qtcBzt(qtInSec: 420, rate: 56) // Swift
+	let qtcBzt = qtcBztCalculator.calculate(qtInSec: 0.334, rrInSec: 0.785) // Swift

-    double qtc = [QTc qtcBztWithQtInSec: 420, rate: 56]; // Objective C
+	double qtcBzt = [qtcBztCalculator calculateWithQtInSec: 0.334 rrInSec: 0.785]; // Objective C

 Each function has 4 different signatures, using QT in sec or msec, RR in sec or msec or heart rate in beats per minute.
 Functions using msec parameters return QTc in msec, while those using second parameters return QTc in seconds.
-All parameters are Double in Swift, double in Objective C.
+All parameters are Double in Swift, double in Objective C.  For example:

-You can also call these functions from a single static function with signature:

-	let qtc = QTc.qtc(formula: .qtcBzt, qtInSec: 420, rate: 56) // Swift

-	double qtc = [QTc qtcWithFormula: Formula.qtcBzt qtInSec: 420 rate: 56]; // Objective C

-### QTcCalculatorFactory
+	let qtcInMsec = qtcBztCalculator.calculate(qtInMsec: 402, rate 72) // returns QTc in msec

+	let qtcInSec = qtcBztCalculator.calculate(qtInSec: 0.402, rate 72) // returns QTc in sec

-You can get an instance of a QTcCalculator using QTcCalculatorFactory.
-For example:
+You can get other information from the calculator instance, for example:

-    let qtcCalculator = QTcCalculatorFactory(formula .qtcBzt)
+	let qtcCalculator = QTc.qtcCalculator(formulat: .qtcBzt)

-Then use the qtcCalculator instance to do calculations and get information about the calculator:

-    let qtc = qtcCalculator.calculate(qtInMsec: 345, rate: 74) // qtc = 383
     let qtcCalculatorLongName = qtcCalculator.longName // longName = "Bazett"
     let qtcCalculatorShorName = qtcCalculator.shortName // shortName = "QTcBZT"
+	let qtcCalculatorReference = qtcCalculator.reference // reference = full literature reference of the formula

-### Errors
+## Errors
 None of the functions throw exceptions.
 However, some QTc formulas have the potential for division by zero or performing fractional power operations on negative numbers.
 Parameters are not checked for these problematic inputs.
 Division by zero (generally if the RR interval is zero) will result in the value Double.infinity, and zero divided by itself (generally if the QT and RR are both zero) or a fractional root of a negative number (if the RR is negative) will result in Double.nan.
 Thus if input parameters are not checked for sanity, it is necessary to check results as follows:

-	let qtc = QTc.qtcBzt(qtInMsec: qt, rrInMsec: rr) if qtc == Double.infinity || qtc.isNaN {
+	let qtc = QTc.qtcCalculator(formulat: .qtcBzt).calculate(qtInMsec: qt, rrInMsec: rr)
+	if qtc == Double.infinity || qtc.isNaN {
 		Error("Division by zero or root of negative number!") return